Hatebreed: History

-Early years and debut album (1994-2001)
+Formation and Satisfaction Is the Death of Desire (1994–2001)

-Hatebreed was formed in 1994 in Bridgeport, Connecticut.
-The founding members consisted of Jamey Jasta the frontman, Chris Beattie on bass, Dave Russo on drums along with Larry Dwyer Jr and Wayne Lozinak as the guitarists.
-This 5 piece began by recording a three-song demo and selling it to locals in 1995 and those songs would eventually be released on a split 7" with New York's Neglect in the same year.
-They followed that with the highly acclaimed EP Under the Knife scheduled to come out on Big Wheel Recreation in 1995 but then was self-released 1996, and went out on tour around the east coast/midwest supporting UKHC band Voorhees.
-That same year seen the departures of Larry Dwyer Jr and Dave Russo.
-The following year with an almost an entirely new lineup the band released their debut album Satisfaction Is the Death of Desire on Victory Records, then the home of some of the biggest bands in American hardcore.
-Satisfaction sold more copies than any other debut in the history of the record company.
-The album is viewed as classic in both the hardcore and metalcore genres.
+Hatebreed was formed in 1994 in and around New Haven, Connecticut.
+The founding members consisted of Jamey Jasta the frontman, Chris Beattie on bass, Dave Russo on drums along with Larry Dwyer Jr. and Wayne Lozinak as the guitarists.
+This five piece began by recording a three-song demo and selling it to locals in 1995 and those songs would eventually be released on a split 7-inch with New York's Neglect in the same year.
+They followed that with the highly acclaimed EP Under the Knife scheduled to come out on Big Wheel Recreation in 1995 but then self-released in 1996, and they went out on tour around the east coast/midwest supporting UKHC band Voorhees.
+That same year saw the departures of Larry Dwyer Jr. and Dave Russo.
+The following year with an almost entirely new lineup the band released their debut album Satisfaction Is the Death of Desire on Victory Records, then the home of some of the biggest bands in American hardcore.
+The album helped the band achieve underground success, selling 158,000 copies, according to Nielsen SoundScan, and holds the record for Victory Record's best selling debut album.
+The album is also viewed as a classic in both the hardcore and metalcore genres.

 They then took part in the Warped Tour in 1998.
 During the late 1990s and early 2000s Hatebreed went through many lineup changes, with Jasta and Beattie being the two mainstays.
 They continued touring heavily during this time joining the Tattoo the Earth tour in 2000 and making their first appearance at Ozzfest in 2001.
 That same year longtime drummer Matt Byrne joined the band.

+Hatebreed were booked to play at the second New England Metal and Hardcore Festival in 2000.
+Misfits headlined the main stage, Anal Cunt headlined the second stage and Hatebreed headlined the Commercial Street Cafe.
+Problems arose when the Hatebreed set was shut down due to problems with the sound system, so security moved Hatebreed to Anal Cunt's stage, and set them up to play before them.
+This apparently upset the audience that were expecting to see Anal Cunt, and according to Josh Martin, vocalist Jasta got angry and called the crowd a bunch of "washed up metalheads" and allegedly claimed that Hatebreed were more popular and sold more records than Anal Cunt.
+Seth Putnam and Martin were at the bar next door not knowing what was going on, but returned by the time the Hatebreed set was over to see that Putnam was yelled at by Jasta.
+A melee then ensued.
+Martin who owned a VHS tape of the fight (which ended up getting lost) claimed that Putnam was standing 20 feet away watching the melee ensue.
+Putnam was arrested by the end of the night, along with his wife.